 - Pro: This toolbar includes the most advanced editing tools, from gradient tools and split toning to advanced colour and contrast controls.

-Just like Lightroom, Luminar is a non-destructive image editor.
+Luminar is a non-destructive photo editor.
 This means that it will save all your changes within the program, allowing you to go back to a previous version if you don’t like the results of your edits.
 A great time saver.

 Another advantage is that you can make some changes and close down Luminar, safe in the knowledge that it will save your edits.
 Then, you can come back and continue at a later date.

-A lot of users rave about the AI tools, but that’s not all that this software has to offer.
+A lot of users rave about the AI tool, but that’s not all that this app has to offer.
 You can edit in layers within Luminar 4, allowing you to take control and really get granular in your photography.
 It’s possible to apply several layers on top of each other to achieve exactly the look you’re after.

 One layer for the skin adjustments, one for the sky, then you can combine and layer the images before making any masking adjustments to the fine details.

-Lightroom doesn’t offer this function, so it’s a big positive for Luminar.
 You can also use it within Lightroom to allow you to edit in layers, which isn’t ordinarily possible.
-This feature alone makes it worth investing in Luminar version 4!
+This feature alone makes it worth investing in version 4!

 When taking images, there’s always the risk of lens distortion, no matter what camera or lens you use.
 It’s almost impossible to completely remove the risk of vignetting, chromatic distortion, or bevel effects, but you can fix them in the post-processing stage.

 While this tool isn’t ready just yet, Skylum will launch a Lens Auto-Correction tool in their upcoming free upgrades to Luminar 4.
 We can’t wait to see how well this handy tool will reduce lens issues automatically and improve your shots as a result.